Lukaze/catalogexpert/README.md

 **Build Benefits**:
 - **Size Reduction**: ~25% smaller file sizes for faster loading
-- **Clean Deployment**: Fresh release directory for each build
+- **Clean Deployment**: Fresh docs directory for each build
 - **Git Compatibility**: Standardized Windows line endings
 - **Preserved Functionality**: Template strings and critical spacing maintained
 - **Error Prevention**: Robust minification that doesn't break JavaScript

 #### Deployment

-The development server automatically serves from the `release/` directory and runs the build process:
+The development server automatically serves from the `docs/` directory and runs the build process:

 ```powershell
 # Start server (automatically builds and serves production files)
 .\start-server.ps1
 ```

-For manual deployment to web servers, simply copy the contents of the `release/` folder to your web root directory.
+For manual deployment to web servers, simply copy the contents of the `docs/` folder to your web root directory.

 ### Validation
 ```powershell